 Authorities say two suspects attempted to flee to Georgia before police stopped them at Istanbul Airport.
 Investigators report that one suspect confessed to killing Khakimova after a dispute.

-The case has triggered protests in Istanbul and Ankara and renewed debate over violence against women and the vulnerability of migrant women in Turkiye.
+The case has triggered protests in Istanbul and Ankara and renewed debate over violence against women and the vulnerability of migrant women in Türkiye.

 A paper collector discovered the body on Jan.
 24 in a container on Kuyulubag Street in the Duatepe neighborhood.
 Police sealed the area and confirmed the victim had been decapitated.

 Investigators later identified the victim as Durdona Khakimova, an Uzbek national who lived and worked in Istanbul.
-A report said she operated a hunting equipment shop in the city.

 Security units reviewed hours of surveillance footage and identified two Uzbek nationals and one Turkish citizen as suspects.

-Police detained 31-year-old Dilshod Akhrol Ugli Turdimurotov and 29-year-old Gofurjon Akmalkhonoviych Kamalkhodaev at Istanbul Airport as they attempted to leave Turkiye for Georgia.
+Police detained 31-year-old Dilshod Akhrol Ugli Turdimurotov and 29-year-old Gofurjon Akmalkhonoviych Kamalkhodaev at Istanbul Airport as they attempted to leave Türkiye for Georgia.

 Authorities later detained 58-year-old Ekrem K. in connection with the case.
-Police extended the suspects’ detention period by one day as the investigation continues.

 Police say Turdimurotov told investigators he had a romantic relationship with Khakimova and killed her after an argument.